Hearing aid insurance

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Hearing aid cover is available through extras cover.
+Hearing aid insurance, on the other hand, is available to anyone who takes out extras cover.
 You'll probably have a waiting period of around 12 months, so start looking now if your hearing is on the decline.

 How much is health insurance with cover for hearing aids?